jaysoo/nx-react-book/manuscript/chapter3.md

 Nx topologically sorts the projects such that they are run from bottom to top.
 That is, projects at the bottom of the dependency chain run first.
 We're also using the `--parallel` option to enable Nx to run our projects in parallel.

-All of the `affected:*` commands use `main` as the default base branch.
-This default branch can be changed by updating the `defaultBase` in the `nx.json` file.
-You can also pass the `--base` option to override it for a single run.
+All of the `affected:*` commands use the Git history, comparing the current HEAD with a "base" to determine which Nx project(s) got changed.
+By default "base" refers to the `main` branch.
+You can customize that by either passing the `--base` flag to the command or by changing the `defaultBase` property in `nx.json`.

 A> Note that in these projects, Nx is using [Jest](https://jestjs.io) and [Cypress](https://www.cypress.io/) to run unit and e2e tests respectively.
 They make writing and running tests are fast and simple as possible.
 If you're not familiar with them, please read their documentation to learn more.
 A>